Available reference material and other useful information for new collectors

 Sam Lisker's site which deals with classic Colt automatic pistols of the 20th Century, including the 1911/1911A1 and commercial models.

 Hope this helps.

-Try not to fall into the common trap of wanting to replace everything on your new 1911 just to make it "better".
-Know what you're changing out, and why.
+Avoid the temptation to replace everything on your brand-new 1911 just to make it "better".
+Know what you're changing out and why.
 You may spend a lot of money fixing things that weren't broken to begin with.
-Shoot it for at least 500 rounds, then decide what you don't like and want improved.
-Vintage 1911's should NEVER be refinished or modified because it ruins any value they had as a collectible firearm.
+Shoot at least 500 rounds through it first, then decide what you don't like and want to improve.
+Regarding vintage 1911s, pre-1946 pistols are highly collectible in original, unaltered condition and should NEVER be refinished or modified as it completely ruins their monetary value.